SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Problem Formulation

 \section{Problem Formulation}

 We assume that we have access to a real-world dataset of human-scored student responses to open-ended short-answer items.
-Each item, indexed by $i$, is associated with 1) (optional) metadata $m_i$, e.g., a passage text for reading comprehension items, 2) a short question text $q_i$, 3) a scoring rubric $w_i$, and 4) a training dataset of human-scored student responses denoted by $D_i = \{r_{ij}, y_{ij}\}$.
-An IRT model (GPCM) is fit to this data to get ground-truth IRT parameter estimates of the student ability $\theta_j$ and item difficulty $b_i$.
-Our goal is to predict the item difficulty parameters of previously \emph{unseen}, or test items, before students respond to them.
+Each item, indexed by $i$, is associated with 1) a short question text $q_i$, 2) (optional) meta data $m_i$, e.g., a passage text for reading comprehension items, 3) (optional) a scoring rubric $w_i$, and 4) a set of human-scored student responses denoted by $D_i = \{r_{ij}, y_{ij}\}$.
+An IRT model is fit to this data to get ground-truth estimates of each student ability $\theta_j$ and item difficulty $b_i$.
+Our goal is to predict the item difficulty parameters of previously \emph{unseen} test items before students respond to them.